Shradhak12/Behind-the-Click/index.md

 All thanks to the smart use of **DSA-powered algorithms** that bring intelligence to navigation.

 ---
-> 🔎 **Summary**: Google Maps uses classic graph algorithms, clustering techniques, and spatial data structures to deliver real-time, intelligent navigation experiences.4
+> 🔎 Summary: Google Maps uses classic graph algorithms, clustering techniques, and spatial data structures to deliver real-time, intelligent navigation experiences.4
 ---

 ### 📺 YouTube – Organizing the Video World